 You can normally scare a coyote away by making noise.
 On rare occasions, coyotes get accustomed to people and may become bolder.
-Coyotes can also interbreed with wolves and dogs (known as Coydogs) and may form packs.
+Coyotes can also interbreed with dogs (known as Coydogs) and may form packs.
 In these cases it is sometimes necessary for wildlife officers to catch and kill them.

 October 5, 2018 Included just for fun! - Fran Monaghan @frannyhammer reported a moose running down Old Mill Way (near Tim Hortons)

-February 23, 2018 Several coyote sightings in Carleton Golf & Yacht Club were reported to the homeowners association.
+February 23, 2018 Several coyote sightings in Carleton Golf & Yacht Club were reported to the CGYC homeowners association.
 Sadly, coyotes killed a resident's dog a few weeks ago.